-7. Shaft Connection and Propeller Selection
+4. Shaft Connection and Propeller Selection

-- Some type of flexible coupling must be used to connect the gearbox output flange to the propeller shaft flange. - Please note, underperforming engines will not be covered under warranty if the cause of the poor performance is found to be the use of an inappropriate propeller.
+Some type of flexible coupling must be used to connect the gearbox output flange to the propeller shaft flange.
+Various coupling flanges are widely available to assist with this.

+• Please note, underperforming engines will not be covered under warranty if the cause of the poor performance is found to be due to the use of an inappropriate propeller.

-8. Engine Anti-Vibration Mounts
+5. Engine Anti-Vibration Mounts

 - Ensure that the engine feet do not end up at the top of the thread on the engine mounts, this puts undue pressure on them and can result in excessive engine movement and premature mount failure.
 If this is a problem put steel packing plates under the mounts.
-Packing Plates can be manufactured locally. - On the Shire 30, & 35 there are two different sizes of Anti-Vibration Mounts used.
-The small mounts are used at the front of the engine along with spacer blocks.
-The large mounts are used on the back of the engine. - Ensure that the engine has been installed for at least 24 hours before shaft alignment is checked, to allow the mounts time to settle under the engine weight. - Ensure that the anti-vibration mount centre screw is sufficiently raised so as not to touch the engine bed.
+Packing plates 25mm thick are available: Order RDG3906 Engine mount spacer.
+Alternatively they can be manufactured locally. - Ensure that the engine has been installed for at least 24 hours before shaft alignment is checked, to allow the mounts time to settle under the engine weight. - Ensure that the anti-vibration mount centre screw is sufficiently raised so as not to touch the engine bed.
 If this occurs, excessive engine vibration will be experienced through the hull. - For best results, fit the front AV mounts into the front holes in the engine rails.
-If the engine room space is a problem the mounts can be fitted slightly further back in the alternative holes and the front of the rail cut off - leaving 50mm of material to retain strength (measuring from the centre of the mount hole to the front end of the rail).
+If the engine room space is a problem the mounts can be fitted slightly further back in the alternative holes and the front of the rail cut off leaving 50mm of material to retain strength (measuring from the centre of the mount hole to the front end of the rail).
 Note: This procedure is only possible on non Travel Power engines, and may result in a very slight increase in vibration.
-AV mount installation points are shown on (Figure 14)
+AV mount installation points are shown on (Figure 12).

-Figure 12: Correct Anti-Vibration Mount Installation
+Figure 10: Correct Anti-Vibration Mount Installation

-Figure 13: Correct Anti-Vibration Mount Installation
+Figure 11: Correct Anti-Vibration Mount Installation

+Description

-- 1 Normal mounting position - 2 Alternative mounting position if engine compartment space is restricted
+1 Normal mounting position

+2 Alternative mounting position if engine compartment space is restricted

-Figure 14: Anti-Vibration Mount Installation Points
+Figure 12: Anti-Vibration Mount Installation Points

-9. Engine Alignment
+6. Engine Alignment